rafworkonly/rafworkonly.github.io/_posts/2018-08-12-the-adventure-of-the-speckled-band.md

 ---
-title: Wabi-sabi: The Japanese Art of Postponing the Inevitable
+title: Wabi-sabi The Japanese Art of Postponing the Inevitable
 author: Raf
 category: literature
 layout: post